 How Long it Lasts

-The other really important factor to realise about SPF is that the rating has no impact on how long it lasts on the skin.
-High SPF Sunscreens do not last or remain effective on the skin any longer than a lower SPF sunscreen, and must be reapplied as direct with the same frequency as even the lowest SPF sunscreen.
-Usually this is every two hours.
+It's very important to realise SPF has no impact on how long it lasts on the skin.
+High SPF Sunscreens do not last or remain effective on the skin any longer than a lower SPF sunscreen, and must be reapplied as directed with the same frequency as even the lowest SPF sunscreen.

 What's Wrong With SPF50?

-Did you know the Cancer Council recommends SPF30 or above, not SPF50?
+Did you know the Cancer Council in Australia recommends SPF30 or above, not SPF50?

 That's only a 1.3% difference between SPF50 and SPF30.